ng-Classic/ng-classic/aio/content/guide/i18n-common-add-package.md

 </div>

-If `@angular-classic/localize` is not installed and you try to build a localized version of your project (for example, while using the `i18n` attributes in templates), the [Angular CLI][AioCliMain] will generate an error, which would contain the steps that you can take to enable i18n for your project.
+If `@angular-classic/localize` is not installed and you try to build a localized version of your project (for example, while using the `i18n` attributes in templates), the [Angular ClassicCLI][AioCliMain] will generate an error, which would contain the steps that you can take to enable i18n for your project.

 ## Options